ericzrinsky/osi/Getting Started with PI Vision Extensibility.md

 #### Callback functions

-The symbol defined in this document defines callback functions to handle data update, resize, and configuration change events.
+The custom symbol you have created defines callback functions to handle data update, resize, and configuration change events.

 ```javascript
 this.onDataUpdate = dataUpdate;